 Journal Prompts for Beltane

-Beltane, celebrated at the beginning of May in the northern hemisphere (and November in the southern hemisphere), is a spring Wheel of the Year festival marking the blossoming of life, love, and fertility.
+Beltane, celebrated at the beginning of May in the northern hemisphere (and November in the southern hemisphere), is a spring festival marking the blossoming of life, love, and fertility.

 Beltane honors the sacred union of the God and Goddess, symbolizing passion, creativity, and abundance in all forms.
 Through rituals of fire, dance, and feasting, Beltane invites us to connect with nature's vitality, celebrate the joy of life, and embrace the creative energy that propels new beginnings.
 (More on the Wheel of the Year here.)

-In your Beltane journaling, celebrate the joy of spring and your gratitude for the abundance and productivity of the season.
-Let’s get started with some journal prompts!
+In your Beltane journaling, celebrate spring and your gratitude for the abundance and productivity of the season.
+Let's get started with some prompts!

 25 Journal Prompts for Beltane